ncomeau/CBC_Container_CICD_Demo_Env/README.md

 ## Environment Setup

-1. Download the pre-configured Ubuntu OVA zip from this [repo.](https://onevmw-my.sharepoint.com/:f:/g/personal/ncomeau_vmware_com/Eni52TfGmutDvEkY7Z7Zk6MBo0GTAqxYmSQAEfbRX8L01A?e=A7t15f)
+1. Download the pre-configured Ubuntu OVA from this [repo.](https://onevmw-my.sharepoint.com/:f:/g/personal/ncomeau_vmware_com/Eni52TfGmutDvEkY7Z7Zk6MBo0GTAqxYmSQAEfbRX8L01A?e=A7t15f)
     * The download of this OVA is restircted to VMware personnel, as you are required to access it with your VMware email creds
     * This file is quite large, so please ensure you have a stable network connection, and allot the necessary time for download